Get insider access

 2. Best Budget Anker Earbuds

-The Anker Soundcore P25i/P20i True Wireless impress with their performance at a cheap price.
+The best Soundcore earbuds by Anker in the budget category we've tested are the Anker Soundcore P25i/P20i True Wireless.
 While it's expected that budget constraints come with cutbacks, they still pack in features like a companion app with EQ.
 You get some nuanced control, like reallocating the touch controls to your preference.
 The earbuds have an IPX5 certification for water resistance and nine hours of battery life with continuous playback.
 Even the microphone does a decent job of capturing speech, which is sometimes a weak point for earbuds at any price tier.
 The buds have a Game Mode to reduce latency as well.
 However, don't expect any Hi-Res Audio support for better audio quality or multi-device pairing, which you'll find available on the top pick, Anker Soundcore Space A40 Truly Wireless.

 For fans of bass-heavy music, these deliver a pretty consistent low-end boost for added rumble and thump, but the bass can overwhelm the rest of the well-balanced sound.
 By default, the tuning works for EDM and hip-hop, so you might want to select another EQ in the app for other genres.